-Okay, now when the place is found and you are ready, it is time to pick yourself the best gadget that fits your fitness goals, your character, and your wallet.
+Okay, now that you have found your place and you are ready, it is time to pick yourself the best gadget that fits your fitness goals, your character, and your wallet.

-Let’s begin with non-gear at-home fitness apps, which will cost you around nothing for subscription and will require only a phone and an outfit you are comfortable with.
+Let’s begin with non-gear at-home fitness apps, which will cost you around nothing for a subscription and will require only a phone and an outfit you are comfortable in.

 Aaptiv app offers audio-based fitness programs.
 As we are looking for gearless experiences, you should go for wellness programs — they don’t require any equipment and are geared toward meditation, bodyweight exercises, and sleep improvement.
 Some of its classes are now curated in free podcasts.

 Daily Burn is a service that offers virtual fitness classes for high training intensity workouts, barre, cardio, strength, yoga and more.
 You can use it for group or solo training.
 The service provides many classes without any gear needed as well as ones with it — it’s totally up for you to choose.
 And one more lovely point — you can get a 60-day free trial.